bernie-g/geckolib-examples/README.md

 ## What is this?
 This is a repository containing officially managed example mods set up using various [GeckoLib](https://github.com/bernie-g/geckolib) features.

+The aim is to have an example mod deployment for each major loader on each appropriately major version of Minecraft.
+If a branch is not present for the Minecraft version of your choice, then the next highest version branch will be the most relevant to you.

 Each example is held in its own self-contained branch.
 Each deployment follows the following ideology:
 1. Obtain the most recent MDK for the given platform
 2. Ensure all toolchain values (gradle, parchment, etc) are up to date